 Knowledgeable Attorneys Serving Fort Lauderdale Victims of Defective Products

 A hip replacement can malfunction because it was defective, but it also can fail because a doctor was negligent.
-The defective products lawyers at Anidjar & Levine have handled many complex claims related to medical malpractice in the Fort Lauderdale area.
+The Fort Lauderdale defective products lawyers at Anidjar & Levine have handled many complex claims related to medical malpractice in the Fort Lauderdale area.
 If your device failed, we can determine whether your health care provider, a manufacturer, or both may be accountable for your injuries.

-Medical Errors during Hip Replacement Surgery
+Medical Errors During Hip Replacement Surgery

-An orthopedic surgeon may recommend hip replacement surgery if you have a diseased or worn out joint.
+An orthopedic surgeon may recommend hip replacement surgery if you have a diseased or worn-out joint.
 The doctor will select a device that is appropriate for you based on a number of factors, including your overall health, age, and lifestyle.
 During the procedure, he or she will replace the ball-and-socket joint with a prosthetic replacement made of ceramic, plastic, or metal parts.

 While surgeons are trained medical professionals, they can make mistakes.
 Some of the errors that can occur during hip replacement surgery include: